Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Geometry/ConvexHullList/readme.md

 1. Create an `Map` and display it in a `MapView`.
 2. Create two input polygon graphics and add them to a `GraphicsOverlay`.
-3. Call `GeometryEngine.ConvexHull(inputGeometries, boolean)`, specifying a list of geometries for which to generate the convex hull.
+3. Call `inputGeometries.ConvexHull(boolean)`, specifying a list of geometries for which to generate the convex hull.
 Set the boolean parameter to `true` to generate a convex hull for the union of the geometries.
 Set it to `false` to create a convex hull for each individual geometry.
 4. Loop through the returned geometries and add them as graphics for display on the map.

 ## Relevant API